PHLOX: AN EXPLORATION

 References

 In this section I will discuss the species and cultivars of Phlox primarily from a horticultural and natural history point of view.
 I am using genus section divisions that reflect that rather than strict taxonomy and listing species and cultivars alphabetically within each section for the sake of ease of reference.
 For botanical descriptions and keys see Wherry 1955 and other texts.
-The taxonomy follows the USDA Plants Database, except for P. ovata, which has recently been changed back from P. latifolia.
+In general the taxonomy follows the USDA Plants Database, except for P. ovata, which has recently been changed back from P. latifolia.
 There is excellent information on cultivation and propagation of the smaller phlox in Foster and Foster 1990.

-Large Phlox - Maculata Group
+Large Phlox

 Phlox amplifolia

-'Bill Baker' see P. glaberrima ssp. triflora 'Morris Berd'.
+'Bill Baker' see P. triflora 'Morris Berd'.

 'Miss Lingard' see P. maculata 'Miss Lingard'.